pr4deepr/Australia_Victorian_crime_statistics/README.md

 ![Alt](/Static map/VIC_Crimes_2012_2016_by_postcode.jpg "Average no. of Crimes (2012-2016)")

-This is a static map showing the crtotal number of crimes by each postcode using a colorscale.
+This is a static map showing the average number of crimes by each postcode using a colorscale.
 The code can be found in the folder Static map.

 This inspired me to try an Interactive version.